socialtables/connect-four/readme.md

 # Connect Four (Gen 2)

 This repo is for people who want to work at Social Tables.
 And whoever else wants to join in.
+You might also want to checkout out the [Gen 1 project](https://github.com/socialtables/connect-four/tree/version1)

 The goal is to make a really sweet Connect Four app.
 Check out the current version [on Heroku](http://damp-shore-9247.herokuapp.com/) --